The Bankrate promise

 Penalties for driving without insurance in Virginia

-To encourage motorists to only operate an insured vehicle, Virginia imposes strict penalties when a vehicle is found to be uninsured.
+To encourage motorists to only operate an insured vehicle, Virginia imposes strict penalties on uninsured drivers.
 If you drive an uninsured vehicle, you can incur expensive fees and even lose your license.
-Penalties for driving without insurance in VA include:
+Penalties for driving without insurance in Virginia include:

 - Paying a $600 noncompliance fee to the DMV

-- Obtaining a form SR-22 certificate for three years
+- Obtaining an SR-22 certificate for three years

-- Paying reinstatement fees, if applicable, on your license, registration and plates
+- Paying a reinstatement fee, if applicable, on your license, registration and plates

 What is an SR-22?

-An SR-22 (Financial Responsibility Insurance Certificate) is essentially a required document that will be filed with the DMV that ensures you are carrying the legally required insurance coverage.
+An SR-22 is a document that you’re required to file with the DMV that proves you are carrying the legally required insurance coverage.
 This certificate could also indicate to auto insurance companies in Virginia that you are a high-risk driver, which typically increases the cost of your insurance premiums.
 If the state requires you to carry an SR-22, you must do so for three continuous years.
-Shopping for insurance may be challenging because some companies may refuse to issue you a policy when you require an SR-22 form.
+Shopping for insurance may be challenging because some companies might refuse to issue you a policy when you need an SR-22 form.